bingomanatee/wonderlandlabs-monorepo/packages/forestry4/README.md

 // exposedActions.removeItem: (productId: string) => Cart
 // exposedActions.clearCart: () => Cart

-// Use in your store
+// Use in your forest
-const cartStore = forest.branch(['cart'], { actions: inputActions });
+const cartBranch = forest.branch(['cart'], { actions: inputActions });
-cartStore.$.addItem('prod-123', 2); // No need to pass cart value!
+cartBranch.$.addItem('prod-123', 2); // No need to pass cart value!
 ```

-This transformation happens automatically when you create stores - the `previewActionSignatures` function
+This transformation happens automatically when you create forests - the `previewActionSignatures` function
 is just for development-time inspection of what your API will look like.

 ### Action Return Values